ishantanu/octopust/README.md

 **octopust** is an idiomatic, high-performance Rust client for the [Octopus Energy API](https://developer.octopus.energy/rest/guides).
 Built for speed, safety, and ergonomics, it helps you interact with Octopus Energy's Kraken platform with ease. 🐙⚡

+*Note: This is currently in active development.
+This maybe unusable until basic foundations are complete.*
 ---

 ## Features